 Now doctors say Tepper can't run until November at the earliest and must not get on the practice field until early 2006.
 He will wear a cast for up to eight weeks, Tepper said.

 "They are expecting a 100 percent recovery," he said Wednesday.
-"But it just sucks that I'm losing something that I love a season of football."
+"But it just sucks that I'm losing something that I love a season of football.

-Police released few details about the case because it remains under
+Police released few details about the case because it remains under investigation, and the Alameda County District Attorney's Office could press charges.

 But Berkeley police spokesman Joe Okies did confirm the arrest of three men in connection with the Sunday morning incident.
 The men fled Telegraph to College Avenue and Parker Street, where they crashed their car into a parked car, Okies said.
 Three of the four men inside left the scene, Okies said.